 13 Jun Psychological testing – at a glance

 Psychological testing is now more the rule than the exception in most recruitment and selection processes.
-We attribute this to their known ability to objectively measure job candidates against the same criteria and to provide a generally fair and equitable comparison of similar candidates that can be used, in conjunction with other pieces of evidence, to support hiring decisions.
+At HOK Talent Solutions we attribute this to their known ability to objectively measure job candidates against the same criteria and to provide a generally fair and equitable comparison of similar candidates that can be used, in conjunction with other pieces of evidence, to support hiring decisions.

 Whilst we are avid supporters of a range of psych assessments being utilised as one element of the selection process, we have observed that psych tests are often not well-placed within selection activities and that results are not always well-utilised to aid selection decisions.